Core Classes | First Year Students

 is entirely comprised of core (or required) courses.
 The in-depth information provided is then utilized in

-the three extension assignments throughout the year between the first and second sessions.
+the five extension assignments throughout the year between the first and second sessions.

 Analysis of Business Conditions